Britain Won’t Buy In To Driverless Cars: Find Out Why

 Fears about computer malfunctions, hacking and road accidents mean just one in three Brits would consider buying a self-driving car, new research from We Buy Any Car has revealed.

-- The list of safety fears continued with 30% admitting concerns about hazardous interactions with non-self-driving vehicles and 22% saying poor weather conditions could harm the vehicle’s performance.
+- The list of safety fears continued with 30% admitting concerns about hazardous interactions with non-self-driving vehicles and 22% said poor weather conditions could harm the vehicle’s performance.

-- Cost was another significant negative, with 46% saying they feel the vehicles would be too expensive.
+- The cost was another significant negative, with 46% saying they feel the vehicles would be too expensive.

 - Respondents said the main positive of the technology would be a reduction in speeding (39.7%), followed by allowing everyone to drive including those with disabilities (39.5%) and taking the issue of human error out of driving (37%).

 - Overall, just 34% of those polled said they would consider purchasing a self-driving car when they become available to the public, with a further 34% saying they would not and 32% admitting they did not know if they would invest in the technology.